-The two main tracking challenges are to maintain good linearity a linear dependence of the number of reconstructed tracks as a function of the number of charged particles in the event up to very high particle multiplicities and to keep a very low background rate below 10^{-3} per bunch crossing at low ξ .
-This work investigates the potential use of gate-based quantum computers for pattern recognition in track reconstruction and compares the obtained performance to classical methods.
-Analogous studies have focused on track reconstruction in the proton-proton collision environments of the Large Hadron Collider and its upgrades, by using quantum annealers [8] [8, 9], quantum associative memories [10] or quantum graph neural networks [11].
-A review of various quantum computing algorithms studied for charged particle tracking can be found in Ref.
+The two main tracking challenges are to maintain a linear dependence of the number of reconstructed tracks as a function of the number of charged particles in the event up to very high particle multiplicities and to keep a very low background rate below 10^{-3} per bunch crossing at low ξ .

+This work investigates the potential future use of gate-based quantum computers for 26 pattern recognition in track reconstruction and compares the obtained performance to classical 27 methods.
+Analogous studies have focused on track reconstruction in the proton-proton collision 28 environments of the Large Hadron Collider and its upgrades, by using quantum annealers [8, 9], 29 quantum associative memories [10] or quantum graph neural networks [11].
+A review of various 30 quantum computing algorithms studied for charged particle tracking can be found in Ref.
 [12].

-This paper is organised as follows.
-A brief characterisation of the current proposed detector layout and the data-taking environment are given in Section 2.
-The datasets data sets used in this study are presented in Section 3, together with the dedicated simulation software.
-Section 4 presents the methodology used for the reconstruction of the simulated data.
-The results are discussed in Section 5.
-The summary and conclusion are given in Section 6, while an outlook on future developments and work is discussed in Section 7.
-A summary of the conclusions is
+31 In this work, we present an update of our previous study of track reconstruction with quantum 32 algorithms at LUXE [13, 14].
+33 This paper is organised as follows.
+A brief characterisation of the current proposed detector 34 layout and the data-taking environment are given in Section 2.
+The data sets used in this study 35 are presented in Section 3, together with the dedicated simulation software.
+Section 4 presents in Section 5.
+The summary and conclusion are given in Section 6, while an outlook on future